additya1998/BomberMan/README.md

 	'd' - Move right
 	'b'	- Drop bomb
 	'p' - Request a power-up
+	'q' - Quit

+How to run the game:
+	python3 game.py

 Types of Enemies:
 	1. Health : Some enemies need a single explosion to kill, others required double explosions to kill.